canonical/lxd/doc/reference/instance_options.md

 `limits.cpu.allowance` drives either the CFS scheduler quotas when passed a time constraint, or the generic CPU shares mechanism when passed a percentage value:

+- The time constraint (for example, `20ms/50ms`) is a hard limit.
+  For example, if you want to allow the container to use a maximum of one CPU, set `limits.cpu.allowance` to a value like `100ms/100ms`.
-- The time constraint (for example, `20ms/50ms`) is relative to one CPU worth of time, so to restrict to two CPUs worth of time, use something like `100ms/50ms`.
+  The value is relative to one CPU worth of time, so to restrict to two CPUs worth of time, use something like `100ms/50ms` or `200ms/100ms`.
-- When using a percentage value, the limit is applied only when under load.
+- When using a percentage value, the limit is a soft limit that is applied only when under load.
   It is used to calculate the scheduler priority for the instance, relative to any other instance that is using the same CPU or CPUs.
+  For example, to limit the CPU usage of the container to one CPU when under load, set `limits.cpu.allowance` to `100%`.

 `limits.cpu.priority` is another factor that is used to compute the scheduler priority score when a number of instances sharing a set of CPUs have the same percentage of CPU assigned to them.